 To enhance the image of the company and to better compete with multinationals, SGV partnered with Andersen Worldwide and later with Ernst and Young.
 It recruited the best graduates from the best universities in the Philippines.
 Many of its former employees went on to become high ranking officials of the Philippine Government including some cabinet members.

-Because of his well-known business acumen, Washington Sycip has been invited to become either a member of the board, adviser to the board, chairman or vice chairman of the board of the elite corporations and non-profit organizations not only in the Philippines but also abroad.
-He is a recipient of many prestigious awards such as Ramon Magsaysay Award, Philippine Legion of Honor, and Lifetime Achievement Award given by Columbia Business School.
-He is also an awardee of several honorary doctorate degrees including that from the University of Melbourne and University of the Philippines.
+Because of his well-known business acumen, Washington Sycip was invited to become either a member of the board, adviser to the board, chairman or vice chairman of the board of the elite corporations and non-profit organizations not only in the Philippines but also abroad.
+He was a recipient of many prestigious awards such as Ramon Magsaysay Award, Philippine Legion of Honor, and Lifetime Achievement Award given by Columbia Business School.
+Moreover, he was awarded several honorary doctorate degrees including that of the University of Melbourne and University of the Philippines.

-Sycip has donated millions of pesos in support of charitable causes especially education and health.
-He is the founder of Asian Institute of Management (AIM) and the co-founder of the Asian Business Council.
-In 1996, he retired from active involvement at SGV but he continued to attend important meetings.
+Sycip is known for his philanthropic activities especially for donating millions of pesos in support of education and health.
+He was the founder of Asian Institute of Management (AIM) and the co-founder of the Asian Business Council.
+In 1996, he retired from active involvement at SGV but continued to attend important meetings.

-Sycip is married with three children.
+Washington Sycip was married with three children.
 On October 7, 2017, he passed away while on board Philippine Airlines Flight 126 bound for Vancouver, Canada.